Shopping Cart

 Seven-color Persian tiles

-Seven-color Persian tile is one of the contemporary tile styles that was widely used in the Qajar period.
-It is said that this style of tile was created under the influence of Iran’s modernity and has a lower quality than the previous tiles.
-This tile is created by combining fine and glazed clays, each of which is a part of an overall design.
+Seven-color Persian tile is a contemporary tile style that became popular in the Qajar period.
+Some say this style emerged under the influence of Iran’s modernity and has lower quality than earlier tiles.
+It is made by combining fine and glazed clays.
+Each tile forms part of a larger design.
 These tiles have seven common colors, which are: azure, Persian turquoise, red, yellow, fawn, white, and black.

 It has been said that Isfahan, Mashhad, and to some extent, Tehran are the centers of producing Seven-color Persian tiles.